Toplessness: Korea

-In the 16th century, women's jeogori (an upper garment) was long, wide, and covered the waist.
+In the 16th century, women's jeogori (저고리, an upper garment) were long and wide and covered the waist.
 The length of women's jeogori gradually shortened: it was approximately 65 cm in the 16th century, 55 cm in the 17th century, 45 cm in the 18th century, and 28 cm in the 19th century, with some as short as 14.5 cm.
 A heoritti (허리띠) or jorinmal (졸잇말) was worn to cover the breasts.
 The trend of wearing a short jeogori with a heoritti was started by the gisaeng and soon spread to women of the upper class.
 Among women of the common and lowborn classes, a practice emerged in which they revealed their breasts after childbirth to proudly indicate that they had given birth to a son, i.e., a male heir.

 Travelers like the American Harry A. Franck remarked that they "displayed to the public gaze exactly that portion of the torso which the women of most nations take pains to conceal".